 Allianz Visiting Professorships at Munich University

-Thanks to a trust set up by the Allianz Group, one of world’s leading financial services enterprises, we – as equally the friends of the chair of Jewish studies – are able to fund Visiting professorships for Jewish and Islamic Studies at Munich’s Ludwig-Maximilians-University.
-Our society, in conjunction with the university, oversees the Visiting Professorship for Islamic Studies, inviting distinguished scholars from the Islamic region.
-This professorship is intended to contribute to an ongoing dialogue between Islam and Europe.
+Thanks to a trust set up by the Allianz Group, one of world’s leading financial services enterprises, we – as equally the friends of the chair of Jewish studies – were able to fund Visiting professorships for Jewish and Islamic Studies at Munich’s Ludwig-Maximilians-University.
+Our society, in conjunction with the university, monitored the Visiting Professorship for Islamic Studies, inviting distinguished scholars from the Islamic region.
+This professorship was intended to contribute to an ongoing dialogue between Islam and Europe.
 The Allianz Visiting Professorship came to an end in 2018.

 Lectures